The Shortcut

 Cuphead is arguably one of the most striking games of the last decade.
 The game’s art style is based on a faithful recreation of the hand-drawn cartoons of the 1930s, and it’s a captivating sight to behold.

 But don’t be fooled by Cuphead’s childish appearance.
-What lies underneath the vibrant visuals is a rock-hard, bullet-hell shooter game that will test your reactions and patience to the limit.
-Cuphead isn’t easy – far from it – but the thrill you get whenever you knock out a bothersome boss can’t be beaten.
+What lies underneath the vibrant visuals is a rock-hard, bullet-hell shooter that will test your reactions and patience to the limit.
+Cuphead isn’t easy – far from it – but the thrill you get when you knockout a bothersome boss can’t be beaten.

 13. Halo: The Master Chief Collection 🔫